martha-thomae/GuatC1/11_Tomas-Luis-de-Victoria_Mass/comments.md

 - add the ending of bassus as an editorial corr

 Remaining: three = two in altus + one in tenor (see screenshot)

+---

+## Sanctus
+### Section 1 (Sanctus)

+No editorial corrections

+Remaining orange labels: two, both in super-weak beats

+### Section 2 (Osanna) - Triple meter section

+No editorial corrections (replace two colored minims by two semiminims as I saw by the barring in the MP Editor these were not meant to be colored notes)

+---

+## Agnus
+### Full Movement